 Nancy I. Sidoruk received her B.A. in political science in 1990 from the University of California, Berkeley, where she was an Alumni Scholar and member of the University of California Marching Band, completing her undergraduate degree in just three years.
 She earned her law degree from the University of La Verne in January 1994, graduating first in her class, and was admitted to the State Bar of California in June of that year.
 Nancy was a scholarship student, law review editor-in-chief, moot court finalist, and honored in subjects including real property, torts, and analysis of unfair business practices.
 She was also a judicial extern for the California Court of Appeal, 4th District, Division Two.

 At Epsten Grinnell & Howell, Nancy counsels client associations on issues such as meetings and elections, document interpretation and enforcement, director duties and responsibilities, corporate governance and related transactional matters.
-In addition to her client work, Nancy is the firm’s Director of Practice Development, producing, editing and authoring educational materials for the E-NEWS from EG&H newsletter for association managers, co-editing the Community Association Law Resource Book, and performing other responsibilities related to firm programming, publications, industry and legislative activities and practice growth.
+In addition to client work, Nancy is the firm’s Director of Practice Development, producing, editing and authoring educational materials for the E-NEWS from EG&H newsletter, co-editing the Community Association Law Resource Book, and handling responsibilities related to legislative and industry activities, firm programming, publications and practice growth.

 Nancy is a dedicated Community Associations Institute (CAI) chapter and CAI California Legislative Action Committee (CLAC) volunteer.
-She was recently elected to the CAI-Greater Inland Empire (CAI-GRIE) chapter board of directors from 2014-2016, serving as president-elect in 2014.
+She is currently serving a three-year term on the CAI-Greater Inland Empire (CAI-GRIE) chapter board of directors, where she is president-elect and will serve as president in 2015.
 Nancy was the CAI-GRIE legislative support committee (LSC) chair from 2009-2013 and has served as the chapter’s CLAC liaison (2009-10) and CLAC delegate (2010-present).
+As a CLAC delegate, Nancy now serves on CLAC’s Legislative Strategy & Research Committee.
 Under Nancy’s LSC leadership, CAI-GRIE was named 2009 CLAC Turn-Around Chapter for fostering member interest in legislative issues and improving contributions by 35% in a single year.
 For her 2010 efforts, Nancy received the CAI-GRIE President’s Award and was the 1st recipient of CLAC’s statewide Volunteer of the Year award.
 She led the CAI-GRIE LSC to a CAI National award for Chapter Management & Development in April 2013 and the CAI-GRIE Committee of the Year award in December 2013.
 Nancy is a frequent author on community association legal topics, twice served as CAI-GRIE magazine editor, was recognized as 2003 Committee Chair of the Year, and remains an active magazine committee member and contributor.
 She has spoken at educational programs including CLAC Legislative Day at the Capitol and CAI Essentials for Community Association Leadership.
 Nancy has also contributed to The Law Journal, published by the California Association of Community Managers (CACM).

 In 2006, Nancy received her M.B.A. from the University of Redlands, earning a 4.0 GPA and membership in the Whitehead Leadership Society for leadership and academic excellence.
 She holds a certificate in geographic information systems (GIS).
 Before working with community associations, Nancy practiced criminal and personal injury law with an emphasis on negotiation, and taught as an adjunct professor of paralegal studies.
 She also brings practical business experience as a marketing professional, especially serving the community associations industry.×